Kevin-Pottier/RPEN/README.md

 # RPEN - Connected Pen

-RPEN (Remote Pen) is an innovative connected pen project developed as part of the DEEP (Digital Embedded Electronics Project) program at ESEO.
+RPEN (Remote Pen & Air Pen) is an innovative connected pen project developed as part of the DEEP (Digital Embedded Electronics Project) program at ESEO.
 This pen allows users to write on a screen remotely via Bluetooth, providing a practical and interactive solution for teaching or creative applications.

 ## Features